 If the product owner, designer, and engineer can’t agree, the product manager sets timelines and keeps us all on track.
 If we forget our lines or miss a crucial piece of the product roadmap, they are there to make sure the roadmap is followed.
 If we aren’t standing in the right place on the stage or forget to get approval on a step, they are there to make sure we don’t get crushed by an incoming set piece or make sure nothing is broken in production.

-Plays and roadmaps
+Plays and Roadmaps

 Just as a production relies on a script, we rely on a product roadmap to guide our development work.
 Sometimes we might be given a roadmap by a company we work with, the way that a playwright writes a play.
 But much like in theatre where roadmaps are sometimes altered to fit specific needs that arise during the rehearsal process, software engineers need to learn how to adapt to unforeseen circumstances and to try different tactics of achieving the same end goal.

-Engineers on the stage
+Engineers on the Stage

 Maybe it’s because I am an actor, but I view the engineers as the people on the stage during the performance: the actors AND the tech crew.
 We take everything that the product owners, designers, and product managers have given us, and we put them all together in moving pieces that come to life in front of an audience.